 At the sensor level, various approaches have also been proposed for high dynamic range imaging.
-One type of approach is to use multiple sensing elements with different sensitivities within each cell.
+One type of approach is to use multiple sensing elements with different sensitivities within each cell [Street 1998, Handy 1986, Wen 1989, Hamazaki 1996].
 Multiple measurements are made from the sensing elements, and they are combined on-chip before a high dynamic range image is read out from the chip.
 Spatial sampling rate is lowered in these sensing devices, and spatial resolution is sacrificed.
-Another type of approach is to adjust the well capacity of the sensing elements during photocurrent integration but this gives higher noise.
+Another type of approach is to adjust the well capacity of the sensing elements during photocurrent integration [Knight 1983, Sayag 1990, Decker 1998] but this gives higher noise.

 By sensing intensities with lateral inhibition, a gradient sensing camera can record large as well as subtle changes in intensity to recover a high-dynamic range image.
-By sensing difference between neighboring pixels instead of actual intensities, our group has shown that a Gradient Camera can record large global variations in intensity [2].
+By sensing different between neighboring pixels instead of actual intensities, our group has shown that a 'Gradient Camera' can record large global variations in intensity [Tumblin et al 2005].
 Rather than measure absolute intensity values at each pixel, this proposed sensor measures only forward differences between them, which remain small even for extremely high-dynamic range scenes, and reconstructs the sensed image from these differences using Poisson solver methods.
-This approach offers several advantages: the sensor is nearly impossible to overor under-expose, yet offers extremely fine quantization, even with very modest A/D convertors (e.g. 8 bits).
-The thermal and quantization noise occurs in the gradient domain, and appears as low frequency cloudy noise in the reconstruction, rather than uncorrelated high-frequency noise that might obscure the exact position of scene edges.
+This approach offers several advantages: the sensor is nearly impossible to over- or under-expose, yet offers extremely fine quantization, even with very modest A/D convertors (e.g. 8 bits).
+The thermal and quantization noise occurs in the gradient domain, and appears as low frequency 'cloudy' noise in the reconstruction, rather than uncorrelated highfrequency noise that might obscure the exact position of scene edges.